SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Querying_MySQL_vs_Cassandra.md

 | Waffle | Strawberry,2 |
 | Cup | Banana split,5;Dame Blanche,5;Cookie dough,2 |

-What is that, I hear you ask?
-That is what a Cassandra table looks like under the hood.
+This is what a Cassandra table looks like under the hood.

 The *partitioning* key divides the data into logical units called *partitions*.
 Cassandra stores these as a row, and these partitions contain all of the data that correspond to this *partitioning Key*.

 > [!NOTE]
 > MySQL's *primary key* is completely different from Cassandra's *partitioning key*.
 It is not the same type of identifier.

 To make Cassandra more flexible, a clustering column exists.
 The clustering column allows easier querying of parts of a partition.
-With a clustering column, the table starts to look a whole lot more like an ordinary SQL table with the partitioning key as a primary key.
-Keep in mind, it isn’t.
-It’s still stored per partition on the nodes.
+With a clustering column, the table starts to look more like an ordinary SQL table with the partitioning key as a primary key.
+However, keep in mind that it is not.
+It is still stored per partition on the nodes.

 ### Cassandra ice cream table - partitioning key and clustering column